typedb/typedb-docs/_08-schema/00-overview.md

 title: Overview
 keywords: schema
 tags: [graql]
-summary: "An overview of Schema in a Grakn knowledge graph."
+summary: "An overview of schema in a Grakn knowledge graph."
 permalink: /docs/schema/overview
 ---

 ## Motivation
-A Grakn Schema is the blueprint of a Grakn knowledge graph.
+A Grakn schema is the blueprint of a Grakn knowledge graph.
 It allows you to model the knowledge graph in order to represent the dataset in its most true nature.
 No database can scale without an underlying structure and a Grakn knowledge graph is no exception.

 The schema enforces logical integrity and consistency across the dataset.
 In other words, it ensures that all data will always conform to the given structure.
 Any piece of data that violates the schema stays out of the picture.